Young-ook/terraform-aws-ssm/examples/fis/README.md

 Increase the capacity of the ec2 autoscaling group to distribute requests from the load balancer.
 This will help reduce p90 latency by distributing the load when aws fis creates network latency situations for the target.

 1. Go to the Amazon EC2 service page.
-1. Select `Autoscaling group` on the bottom of navigation bar.
+1. Select `Autoscaling group` on the bottom of left hand navigation bar.
 1. On the Auto Scaling groups page, select the check box next to the Auto Scaling group whose settings you want to manage.
 The name is something like this `ssm-fis-xxxx`.
 A split pane opens up in the bottom part of the Auto Scaling groups page, showing information about the group that's selected.
 1. In the lower pane, in the Details tab, view or change the current settings for minimum, maximum, and desired capacity.
-1. Update the desired capacity to 9.
+1. Update the desired and maximum capacity to 9.

 #### Rerun Experiment
 Back to the AWS FIS service page, and rerun the network latency experiment against the updated target to ensure that the API response is in the previously assumed steady state.
 In this case, the p90 delay alarm is not triggered.
 That is, 90% of the data points for latency are faster than the threshold.
 Therefore this experiment will be completed normaly.

 ![aws-fis-ec2-network-latency-action-complete](../../images/aws-fis-ec2-network-latency-action-complete.png)

+#### Clean up
+Restore desired capacity of the autoscaling group for next step.

+1. Go to the Amazon EC2 service page.
+1. Select `Autoscaling group` on the bottom of left hand navigation bar.
+1. On the Auto Scaling groups page, select the Auto Scaling group you want to adjust.
+1. Restore maximum and desired capacity.
+Set the desired capacity to 2 and the maximum capacity to 6.
+Save.

 ### CPU Stress
 When you successfully start the CPU stress experiment, the CPU utilization of some target instances increases.
 You can view this metric on the Monitoring tab displayed when the user selects an ec2 instance, or on the CloudWatch service page.